disrpt/sharedtask2025/data/zho.pdtb.cdtb/README.md

 Data was selected from the newswire material in [Chinese Treebank 8.0 (LDC2013T21)](https://catalog.ldc.upenn.edu/LDC2013T21), specifically, from Xinhua News Agency stories.
 There are approximately 5,500 annotation instances.

-## DISRPT 2023 Shared Task Information
+## DISRPT 2025 Shared Task Information

-Syntactic dependency parses are made available using the CoreNLP conversion to UD syntax from the gold Chinese Treebank constituent trees.
+Syntactic dependency parses are made available using Stanza based on the original tokenization from the the gold standard Chinese Treebank.

 ### Obtaining the Text

 Since the underlying Xinhua news text cannot be placed openly online, the shared task data has replaced token information with underscores.
-To reconstruct the data, users must obtain a copy of the LDC release of the Chinese Discourse Treebank 0.5 (LDC2014T21) and run the Python script in `utils/process_underscores.py cdtb -m add`.
-For more details, run `python utils/process_underscores.py -h`.
+To reconstruct the data, users must obtain a copy of the LDC release of the Chinese Discourse Treebank 0.5 (LDC2014T21) and run the Python script in `utils/process_underscores_2024.py cdtb -m add`.
+For more details, run `python utils/process_underscores_2024.py -h`.

 ### Notes on Segmentation